Skip to content

 DAS (Data Acquisition System) is a general-purpose embodied AI multimodal data acquisition system.

 DAS Ego is a first-person, head-mounted multimodal data acquisition device in the DAS product family and serves as an entry point for ego-centric data collection.
 It integrates six high-resolution cameras, a high-precision IMU, microphone audio, and multiple sensors to provide ultra-wide visual coverage and millimeter-level trajectory reconstruction for high-quality data capture.
-It also supports multi-device spatiotemporal alignment and voice-controlled recording, making it suitable for long-duration collection tasks.
+It also supports multi-device spatiotemporal alignment, making it suitable for long-duration collection tasks.

 2.2 Packing List and Specifications